Chairman Howard L. Berman

-There is no question that the Cuban government bears full and exclusive responsibility for the human rights violations it commits.
-However, so long as the failed embargo remains in place, the Cuban government will continue to manipulate the policy to garner sympathy abroad and alienate Washington's potential allies.
-Ending the travel ban and restoring Americans' full right to freedom of movement is a step in the rights direction towards fixing this broken policy.
+There is no question: the Cuban government bears full and exclusive responsibility for the abuses it commits.
+However, so long as the embargo remains in place, the Castro government will continue to manipulate US policy to cast itself as a Latin American David standing up to a US Goliath, a role it exploits skillfully.

 José Miguel Vivanco